-Functionalists tend to explain features of social life in terms of their function (the part they play) in social life.
+Functionalist Explanation involves the study or interpretation of phenomena in terms of the functions which they fulfill, especially within an overall system.
+The functionalist explanations offered by functionalists or structural functionalists (Structural Functionalism) have a property referred to as teleology, explaining things in terms of their end results or purposes.
+Functionalist Expanation, Conflict Perspectives, and Symbolic Interactionism perspective offer explanations about society and human behavior.
+Functionalists tend to explain features of social life in terms of their function in social life.
 These kinds of functionalist explanations are found in biology as well and it is not surprising that functionalists like David Emile Durkheim adopted an organic metaphor.
 The lungs, for example, are explained in terms of what they do in and for the human body.
 We cannot say that there is always a true functionalist explanation for any given social behavior.

-Functional Explanation in Legal Theory - Functionalist explanations are frequently invoked in positive legal theory.
+Functional Explanation in Legal Theory.
+Functionalist explanations are frequently invoked in positive legal theory.

-Marxist explanations of law are functionalist in nature.
+Marxist Explanations of law are functionalist in nature.
 Marxist social theory relies heavily on functionalist explanation in general.